Datavault-UK/automate-dv-docs/docs/best_practices.md

 ### The drawbacks of using MD5

-By default, dbtvault uses MD5 hashing to calculate hashes using [hash](macros/index.md#hash-macro) and [hash_columns](macros/stage_macro_configurations.md#hashed-columns).
+By default, AutomateDV uses MD5 hashing to calculate hashes using [hash](macros/index.md#hash-macro) and [hash_columns](macros/stage_macro_configurations.md#hashed-columns).
 If your table contains more than a few billion rows, then there is a chance of a clash: where two different values generate the same hash value (see [Collision vulnerabilities](https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities)).